 The barn is off grid.

-The generator is regularly serviced and in regular use for the farm water supply, but it is a machine of a certain age and Kelston Tump LLP is not in a position to guarantee that it will always work.
-In the event it fails during an event there is a backup petrol generator and switchover arrangement for emergency short term use (eg up to 2-3 hours’ operation).
+We have a back-up 240V diesel generator.
+This consumes fossil fuels, makes noise and emits fumes so we request and recommend keeping use to the minimum necessary.
+The generator is regularly serviced but it is a machine of a certain age and Kelston Tump LLP is not in a position to guarantee that it will always work.
+In the event it fails there is a petrol generator and switchover arrangement for emergency short term use (eg up to 2-3 hours’ operation).
 Note it is dangerous to refuel the backup petrol generator while the engine is hot.

 Passing walkers, vehicles